snaily16/100DaysOfML/README.md

 Day 2 : Twitter Sentiment Analysis and Udacity Intro to Machine Learning - Lesson 11 Text Learning <br />
 Day 3 : Created labelled CSV dataset of twitter tweets and its sentiments and trained a neural network model to classify images of clothing, like sneakers and shirts. <br />
 Day 4 : Learned Bayes Theorem and Naive Bayes Classification Algorithm.
 Wrote a small program using sklearn to demonstrate Gaussian Naive Bayes. <br />
-Day 5 : Built a Naive Bayes Classifier from Scratch using python and numpy package. <br/>
+Day 5 : Built a Naive Bayes Classifier from Scratch using python and numpy package.
+Reference: https://machinelearningmastery.com/naive-bayes-classifier-scratch-python/ <br/>